 the person with a disability, taking into consideration the nature of such person's

 disability and the nature of such organization's services, may be appointed

 guardian of the person or of the estate, or both, of the person with a disability.

-The court shall not appoint as guardian an agency which is directly
+The court shall not appoint as guardian an agency or employee of an agency that is directly

 providing residential services to the ward.
 One person or agency may be